OpenAlea development guidelines#

 Guidelines in OpenAlea#

-Within OpenAlea, we have defined a set of minimal and limited guidelines that are mandatory for all developers.
+Within OpenAlea, we have defined a set of minimal and limited guidelines that are important to improve homogeneity and quality between packages.
+These guidelines are highly recommended for all developers, and in particular, new ones.

-These guidelines are used to ensure the quality of the code and to facilitate the deployment and diffusion of the software, but also to help global OpenAlea support and maintenance.
+These guidelines are used to ensure the quality of the code and to facilitate the deployment and diffusion of the software.
+It also simplify global OpenAlea support and maintenance.
 Same guidelines should be applied to all OpenAlea projects and are detailed below.

-Although OpenAlea guidelines are limited to ensure that scientific developers can easily contribute to the project, we encourage developers to follow more general guidelines.
+Although OpenAlea guidelines are limited to ensure that scientific developers can easily contribute to the project, we encourage developers to follow more general guidelines, when OpenAlea guidelines are missing.
+This allow to get in sync with the Scientific Python Community.
 Very good examples can be found in:

 • Google Python Style Guide : set of rules for writing clear and readable Python code used at Google.